Ninurta-apal-Ekur: Biography

-His provenance
+Provenance

 His father was Ilī-padâ, who had followed his father, Aššur-iddin, and grandfather, Qibi-Aššur, as grand vizier, or sukkallu rabi’u, of Assyria and king of the dependant state of Ḫanigalbat.
 Qibi-Aššur may be one of three officials who are attested as limmu’s, the sons of Šamaš-aḫa-iddina, Ṣilli-Marduk, Ibašši-ili, respectively and it is this latter one, whose limmu year directly follows that of Tukulti-Ninurta I, that has led some to speculate that Ninurta-apal-Ekur was a descendant of Adad-nirari I, a genealogy that is unlikely as he claims descent only from Eriba-Adad I in his inscriptions.
 The earlier two have their limmu years during the reign of Shalmaneser I which better fits the chronology.

-His ascendancy
+Ascendancy

-The preceding Assyrian king, Enlil-kudurri-usur, a son of the earlier powerful king Tukulti-Ninurta I, was vanquished in battle against the Kassite monarch, Adad-šuma-uṣur, a defeat so ignoble that the Assyrian officers “seized [Enlil-kudu]r-usur their lord and gave (him) to Adad-šuma-uṣur.”
+The preceding Assyrian king, Enlil-kudurri-usur, a son of the earlier king Tukulti-Ninurta I, was vanquished in battle against the Kassite monarch, Adad-šuma-uṣur, a defeat so ignoble that the Assyrian officers “seized [Enlil-kudu]r-usur their lord and gave (him) to Adad-šuma-uṣur.”
 Perhaps to secure their passage, the Assyrians also handed over renegade Babylonians who had fled to the Assyrian side.

 While these events were unfolding, “Ninurta-apal-Ekur went home.
 He mustered his numerous troops and marched to conquer Libbi-ali (the city of Aššur).”
 The Kings List tells us that he “came up from Karduniaš, seized the throne,” although it can only be speculated what he was doing in Karduniaš (Babylonia).
 The Synchronistic Chronicle continues “But [...] arrived unexpectedly, so he turned and went home” which suggests that the succession was not smooth.

 Ninurta-apil-Ekur is said to have "guarded all the people of Assyria, with wings like an eagle spread out over his country.
 He was the recipient of gifts from Meli-Šipak, who sent teams of horses and rugs, as a recently discovered text records, unearthed during excavations at Assur.

 Palace decrees

-He issued one of the nine palace decrees(riksu) relating to conduct of the court and the oppressive discipline of the royal harem(known as harem edicts or middle asyrian palace decrees), suggestive of insecurity in the succession, although he need not have worried as his descendants would continue to rule Assyria until at least the eighth century BC.
+He issued one of the nine palace decrees (riksu) relating to conduct of the court and the oppressive discipline of the royal harem (known as harem edicts or Middle Assyrian palace decrees), suggestive of insecurity in the succession, although he need not have worried as his descendants would continue to rule Assyria until at least the eighth century BC.
 The first relates to the conduct of a eunuch approaching the harem and that of the concubines.
 The second threatens the harem women with having their throats cut, if when quarreling they should blaspheme against a god.
 The third punished men guilty of lèse majesté and the remaining are too fragmentary to be certain of their contents, but regulate curses against, for example, the royal furniture, i.e. bed and stool.
 Minor infractions were dealt with severely, with the guilty woman having her nose pierced and being beaten with rods.

-A text records his gift of jewelry to his daughter Muballita[ṭ-...], the great high priestess.
+A text records his gift of jewellery to his daughter Muballita[ṭ-...], the great high priestess.